Some of the tips you’ll read are the same ones I used to build muscle and strength. And help me go from 120 pounds to 155 pounds.

 Protein: 2 palm-sized servings of protein from the Real Food Chart.
 You’ll adjust the size based on whether you are male or female, your body size, and the results you are tracking.

 Veggies: Enough green leafy veggies to fill your plate.
-Usually about 2 fist sized servings.
+Usually, about 2 fist-sized servings.
 Choose mostly green, leafy veggies, but feel free to include any of the vegetables recommended in the Real Food Chart.

-Carbohydrates: 1 fist sized serving of a fruit or starchy carbohydrate.
+Carbohydrates: 1 fist-sized serving of a fruit or starchy carbohydrate.

 Healthy fats: 2-3 tablespoons or roughly thumb-sized servings of healthy fat per meal.
 This will be very important for keeping your energy up, increasing testosterone, and calories.

-What you can do next – Create 3 muscle building meals that include a serving of protein, veggies, carbohydrates, and healthy fats.
+What you can do next – Create 3 muscle-building meals that include a serving of protein, veggies, carbohydrates, and healthy fats.
 Keep it simple and try to eat the same meals each day this week.
 Keep this up for 2 weeks and track your progress using the habit tracker.

-HABIT #10: RECORD YOUR FOOD INTAKE
+AND TO CLOSE IT OUT, HABIT #10: RECORD YOUR FOOD INTAKE

 I’m guessing if I asked most of you exactly what you ate yesterday; you’d really have to think about it, not remember, or forget one thing or another.
 If I asked you what you ate two or three days ago, you can forget about it.